clintwebb/misc/guides/Bash_Guide.md

 Copying files from one location to another.
 If done as root, can include owner/group of originals.
 Otherwise, it will be owned by the account it being transferred over.

 ```
+# to make copies of files that are sym-linked.
 rsync -avzHAXP --exclude=lost+found/ --partial /mnt/downloads  storage1:/mnt

+# to copy symlinks as symlinks
+rsync -avzlHAXP --exclude=lost+found/ --partial /mnt/downloads  storage1:/mnt

 ```

 ----